 As described in the Methods, a motif is defined as M BEAR-encoded sub-structures each having the same width, out of an initial dataset of N BEAR-encoded RNAs.
 The motif scoring function BS employs the MBR to evaluate the structural similarity of the structures.
 The choice of a ZOOPS model contributes to the system state space with about 2N possible states.
 This has the big drawback of making an exhaustive research unfeasible.
 BEAM follows a heuristically tweaked simulated annealing algorithm to look for the best score BS.
 Given N BEAR-encoded RNA secondary structures, a random initial state is drawn.
 From there, and for a fixed maximum number of steps (or until score convergence), a random perturbation (of the type Add, Remove, Shift, Resize, Re-align) is drawn from a uniform distribution.
 After every perturbation a new system state is reached and the score difference from the previous state is used to accept or reject the step, as for classical Metropolis rule depending on temperature and Boltzmann constant parameters.
-The “temperature” T regulates the amount of score variation considered significant and after every step the temperature is decreased of small steps up until T=0, ultimately resulting in a greedy algorithm.
+The “temperature” T regulates the amount of score variation considered significant and after every step the temperature is decreased in small steps up until T=0, ultimately resulting in a greedy algorithm.
 The Boltzmann constant k becomes an arbitrary constant needed to match the order of magnitude of score variations and is set accordingly.

 In a simulated annealing, the “cooling” of the system (i.e. decreasing the parameter T linearly by a fixed amount) allows an initial freedom of exploring the conformational space, which becomes more restricted as T decreases, ideally focusing around the global maximum.
 Once convergence, or the maximum number of allowed iterations, is reached, a search through the input set is done with the created motif model, in order to catch RNAs that were possibly left out during the model creation.

-We additionally added a feature to avoid falling in global maxima created by a significant amount of homogeneous noise, for example due to frequently recurring small secondary structures.
-Moreover, it cannot be excluded that the input set contains two or more motifs characteristic of the input RNAs.
+We additionally added a feature to avoid falling in global maxima created by a significant amount of homogeneous noise, for example due to frequently recurring small secondary structures (moreover, it cannot be excluded that the input set contains two or more motifs characteristic of the input RNAs).
 Hence, we added an additional layer of computation with the insertion of the “masks”, which hide motifs identified in previous runs.
 In this way, prevalent motifs do not eclipse anymore the ones with fewer representatives, allowing the identification of motifs that have lower score but that can be more discriminative.
 To estimate this discriminatory ability, a p-value is reported representing the probability of having a score higher than the model mean score per sequence given the hypothesis that the background RNAs have the same Beam scores distribution if scored against the motif, more detail in the Supplementary Materials.

 Background distributions

 We built a set of background distributions from the Rfam families for the calculation of statistical parameters.
-In order to avoid possible confounding effects due to different characteristics of RNAs we divided the ensemble in groups of RNA molecules characterized by similar length and structure content (2), defined as the fraction of paired nucleotides in the RNA secondary structure (Supp.
-Figure 1).
+In order to avoid possible confounding effects due to different characteristics of RNAs we divided the ensemble in groups of RNA molecules characterized by similar length and structure content (2), defined as the fraction of paired nucleotides in the RNA secondary structure (Figure S1).
 We divided the whole set in 15 bins (3 in length and 5 in structure content) each one containing approximately 2000 RNAs.
 This choice was made in order to guarantee a reasonable size for the background and keep a certain level of heterogeneity in every bin.
 These bins are from now on called L-S bins (as for Length-Structure bins).